I’ve always liked writing. Well, not always. My relationship to the written word has been more of a slow unfolding over the course of my lifetime.

 In high school and college, I wrote the requisite amount.
-I did keep a childhood diary (under lock and tiny key) which held a few random musings about love and heartbreak, but it wasn’t a huge focus in my development.
-Letter writing became more prevalent when my boyfriend (now hubby) went away to college before texting and Facetime was a thing, and my dad and I wrote a few emotionally charged letters when I was in college.
-They served as a way to communicate when we couldn’t talk to each other.
+I did keep a childhood diary (under tiny lock and key) which held a few random musings about love and heartbreak.
+In college, letter writing and mix tapes were the precursor to texting and Facetime for my boyfriend (now hubby) and I. My dad and I also wrote a few emotionally charged letters when I was in college, which helped us communicate when we struggled to talk to each other.

 I offer this blog as a forum to teach, inspire, share, and vent.
 I love the idea that tomorrow, I could have some completely new or random thought to parse out.
 What’s next?
 Time will tell.

 There are several topics that I focus on: